All Episodes

 Two different things.

-I I was I thought the Venezuela thing was weird.
+I thought the Venezuela thing was weird.

-The Keystone Pipeline wasn't built.
+The Keystone pipeline wasn't built.

-Either way, what do you mean it's weird?
+By the way, what do you mean it's weird?

-In fact, the price of close back let's go back one second.
+In fact, the price of oil.

 Maduro, you admit, is a murdering thug, right?

-He's a bad he's a bad dude.
+He's a bad dude.

-You would make that.
+You acknowledge that.

-Yeah, look, I I'm I'm not a fan.
+Yeah, look, I'm I'm a fan.

 They were a bad regime.